Teaching Jane Eyre: A Professor’s Perspective

 Admiring Jane’s temper and strong will

 How can you not admire Jane Eyre’s temper and strong will?
-Her love for life, self-respect, endurance, and intelligence, her independent spirit and sympathetic attitude to other human beings, especially those complex and damaged like her?
+Her love for life, self-respect, endurance, and intelligence, her independent spirit, and sympathetic attitude to others, especially those complex and damaged as her?

-She’s strong and she manages to tame reckless Mr Rochester, her own passionate temper as well as life itself.
-She is a real winner: someone who gets to self-realization never accepting compromises.
-She doesn’t cheat nor pretend, she doesn’t hide her weaknesses, she doesn’t complain nor surrender.
+She’s manages to tame the reckless Mr Rochester, as well as her own passionate temper.
+She gets to self-realization without accepting compromise.
+She doesn’t cheat or pretend, doesn’t hide her weaknesses, and doesn’t complain or surrender.

 Jane Eyre was controversial in its time

-The novel made quite a stir in its time since Jane shows a courage and a determination which contrast with Victorian ideals of female delicacy — such qualities were considered typical of men only.
-Jane Eyre is a passionate woman, but she’s never slave to love, she is ready to sacrifice it to her own notion of honor and duty.
+The novel caused quite a stir in its time.
+Jane shows a fiery courage and determination that are at odds with Victorian ideals of female delicacy — qualities considered typically male.
+Jane Eyre is a passionate woman, but she’s never a slave to love; she’s ready to sacrifice it in favor of her sense of honor and duty.

 . . . . . . . . . . .